Like us on

 Consider the following ideas for managing the grief process:

-The grief process at the onset is difficult, but as time passes we'll begin again to look for reasons to hope.
+The grief process at the onset is difficult, but as time passes you will begin again to look for reasons to hope.
 Hope based on absolutes and an eternal future offers a comforting and motivating perspective.
 In the Psalms we are told, "I would have lost heart, unless I had believed that I would see the goodness of the LORD in the land of the living."
-Psl 27:13,14
+Psalm 27:13,14

 God promises us refreshment and hope, first through salvation in the Lord Jesus Christ, who died for our sins and rose again to give us all a future in heaven.
 If we believe in Jesus Christ, we not only have a future here on earth but we have a future in heaven with Him.
 John 3:36a says, "He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life."